What is business interruption insurance?

 According to the International Risk Management Institute, Inc. (IRMI), business interruption insurance is calculated based on a formula that takes into account the number of hours or days operations are shut down; the quantity of goods normally produced or sold per unit of time used during the shutdown; and the value of each unit of production, typically expressed in profit.
 This formula is subject to change by specific policy language.

-Congress urges insurance industry to cover COVID-19 business interruption claims
+Congress urges insurance industry to cover COVID-19 business income claims

 On March 18, 2020, members of the United States House of Representatives issued a letter to the CEOs of four major insurance trade organizations urging them to cover business interruption claims related to the COVID-19 shutdown, adding that it would “help sustain America’s businesses through these turbulent times, keep their doors open, and retain employees on the payroll.”